 Love energy balls?
-Learn how to make them at home with these tried-and-true tips and find 25 recipes for no bake energy balls, including no bake peanut butter balls, chai energy bites, and apple cinnamon energy balls!
+Learn how to make this easy, healthy snack at home with these tried-and-true tips.
+Below, you’ll find 25 recipes for no-bake energy balls, including no-bake peanut butter balls, chai energy bites, and apple cinnamon energy balls!

 No Bake Energy Balls are easy to make – they’re made (usually) with just a handful of ingredients and are so easy to customize to fit your favorite flavors and your dietary needs.
 They’re a great healthy snack that you can grab on your way out the door or keep in your fridge at home (or at work if you can trust your coworkers) when you need a pick-me-up.

 Before we dive into the recipes, I want to share with you some tips and tricks so you experiment and come up with your own recipe for no bake energy balls if you’re so inclined.
 And, if not, that’s ok too!
 Just click on the “Jump to Recipe” at the top of the page, and it’ll take you down to the Apple Cinnamon No Bake Energy Balls that kicks off the recipe section.

 How to Make No Bake Energy Balls